ibm-cloud-docs/openshift/openshift_app_networking.md

 Publicly expose an app in your cluster to the internet.
 {: shortdesc}

-Your worker nodes are connected to a public VLAN.
+In **classic** clusters, your worker nodes are connected to a public VLAN.
 The public VLAN determines the public IP address that is assigned to each worker node, which provides each worker node with a public network interface.
 Public networking services connect to this public network interface by providing your app with a public IP address and, optionally, a public URL.

+In **VPC** clusters, your worker nodes are connected to private VPC subnets only.
+However, when you create public networking services, a VPC load balancer is automatically created.
+The VPC load balancer can route public requests to your app by providing your app a public URL.
+When an app is publicly exposed, anyone that has the public URL can send a request to your app.

 When an app is publicly exposed, anyone that has the public service IP address or the URL that you set up for your app can send a request to your app.
 For this reason, expose as few apps as possible.
 Expose an app to the public only when your app is ready to accept traffic from external web clients or users.

 The public network interface for worker nodes is protected by [predefined Calico network policy settings](/docs/openshift?topic=openshift-network_policies#default_policy) that are configured on every worker node during cluster creation.
 By default, all outbound network traffic is allowed for all worker nodes.
 Inbound network traffic is blocked except for a few ports.
 These ports are opened so that IBM can monitor network traffic and automatically install security updates for the Kubernetes master, and so that connections can be established to public networking services.
 For more information about these policies, including how to modify them, see [Network policies](/docs/openshift?topic=openshift-network_policies#network_policies).

-### Public app networking
+### Public app networking for classic clusters
 {: #pattern_public}

 To make an app publicly available to the internet in a classic cluster, choose an app exposure method that uses routes, NodePorts, NLBs, or setting up Ingress.
 The following table describes each possible method, why you might use it, and how to set it up.
 For basic information about the networking services that are listed, see [Understanding Kubernetes service types](#external).